 Minimally Invasive & Robotic Surgery Institute

-Centerpoint Medical Center has 12 physicians who use the the da Vinci® Robotic Surgical System for a variety of minimally invasive robotic surgical procedures, including urological, gynecological and general surgery.
+Centerpoint Medical Center has 12 physicians who use the da Vinci® Robotic Surgical System for a variety of minimally invasive robotic surgical procedures, including urological, gynecological and general surgery.
 Centerpoint Medical Center acquired its first da Vinci® Robotic Surgical System in February 2011 and upgraded the robotic system to the Si model in December 2011.

 Until recently, surgery patients had to choose between traditional “open” surgery with a large incision or laparoscopy, which uses small incisions but cannot be used for all procedures.
 Centerpoint Medical Center offers da Vinci robotic-assisted surgery as an innovative option for patients.
 This breakthrough technology is a minimally invasive alternative and can be used for many complex procedures.